pagekey/education/183-React-from-Scratch/README.md

 Visit `http://localhost:8000` in your browser and you should see our Hello World message!

 If you only have Python 2 (for some crazy reason), you can use `python -m SimpleHTTPServer` instead.
-And if you have neither, hold on just a bit longer - we're going to come up with a better solution in the next section!
+And if you have neither, hold on just a bit longer - we're going to come up with a better solution in the next post!

 ## 5. Hacky Npm Build Script